- Our top pick in best lightweight running shoes

 I loved the Metaspeed Sky, and this is basically the same shoe for a slightly different runner.

 What’s the difference most ask?
-The Sky is designed for runners who increase their stride length as they speed up, where the Edge is for runners who increase their cadence speed as they hit the gas.
+The Sky is great for runners who increase their stride length as they speed up, where the Edge is for runners who increase their cadence speed as they hit the gas.

 Read on for the full review.

-Who should buy the Asics Metaspeed Edge
+Who should buy the ASICS Metaspeed Edge

-Buy the Asics Metaspeed Edge if you are a 5K, 10K, or half-marathon racer that demands the lightest shoe on the market.
+Buy the ASICS Metaspeed Edge if you are a 5K, 10K, or half-marathon racer that demands the lightest shoe on the market.

 If you are a cadence runner who speeds up your legs at faster speeds rather than taking longer strides, this shoe may be perfect for you.